mathewpeedikayil/fake-banknotes-classification/README.md

 # Fake Banknotes Classification 💵
-This project utilises support vector machine to classify fake bank notes.
+This project utilises a support vector machine to classify fake bank notes.

 ## Program Execution
 ### Run it locally